Five Decades of Middle-Class Wages: February 2018 Update

 What about inflation?
 The next chart adjusts hourly earnings to the purchasing power of today's dollar.
 We've used the familiar Consumer Price Index for Urban Consumers (usually abbreviated as the CPI) for the adjustment with a linear extrapolation for the latest month.
 Theoretically, the CPI is designed to reflect the cost-of-living for metropolitan-area households.
 We use a linear extrapolation to compute the latest monthly inflation data until the mid-month release of the official CPI data.

 Now let's multiply the real average hourly earnings by the average hours per week.
-We thus get a hypothetical number for average weekly earnings of this middle-class cohort, currently at $734 — well below its $846 peak back in the early 1970s.
+We thus get a figure for average weekly earnings of this middle-class cohort, currently at $757 — well below its $846 peak back in the early 1970s.

 Note that this is a gross income number that doesn't include any tax withholding or other deductions.
 Disposable income would be noticeably lower.